Local child with special needs receives the package of a lifetime from a FedEx driver - NewsBreak

 And so the family supported his interest.

-Brittany made Sawyer a FedEx driver costume for Halloween this year, and even threw him a FedEx-themed birthday party.Bay County man on a mission to help Kentucky tornado victims
+Brittany made Sawyer a FedEx driver costume for Halloween this year, and even threw him a FedEx-themed birthday party.Columbus woman suspected of sex-trafficking five-year-old daughter to alleged killer

 Every day, the family can find Sawyer waiting by the window to watch the delivery truck go by.